Geonkick-Synthesizer/geonkick/README.md

 Geonkick can be found in the repository of ArchLinux, OpenSUSE, Fedora, Manjaro, FreeBSD, KXStudio and others.

+Notes:

+GKICK_REDKITE_SDK_PATH for cmake will point where Redkite GUI tookit is installed.

 #### Documentation

 Please, see the documentation at: